Derek Carr Player Prop Bets for NFL Week 13 | Las Vegas vs. Washington 12/5/2021

 Season Stats

-- He's also carried the ball 27 times for 73 yards, averaging 6.6 yards per game.
+- He has tacked on 73 rushing yards on 27 carries, averaging 6.6 yards per game.

-- The Raiders have thrown the football in 61.4% of their plays from scrimmage this year while staying on the ground 38.6% of the time.
-This offensive attack ranks 18th in the NFL in points scored.
+- The Raiders, who rank 18th in the NFL in points scored, have dropped back to pass 61.4% of the time while running the football 38.6% of the time.

-- Carr has attempted 53 of his 413 passes in the red zone, accounting for 51.5% of his team's red zone plays.
+- Carr has thrown 53 passes in the red zone this season, 51.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Carr's matchup with Washington.